 The various trails and viewing platforms within the park offer great viewing for spawning salmon in October through December.
-Visit the Tynehead Hatchery, operated by the Serpentine Enhancement Society, and learn about the salmon of the Serpentine River and their efforts enhance the ecology of the river.
+Visit the Tynehead Hatchery, operated by the Serpentine Enhancement Society, to learn about the salmon of the Serpentine River and the society's efforts to enhance the ecology of the river.

 The park is an ideal place for a family day out, with picnic tables, the Tynehead Fish Hatchery, and spectacular nature trails.
 Allow 40 minutes or more, depending on the trail you choose.
-Group campsites are also available for school outings, guide camps or special events, and can be booked through the Metro Vancouver website.
+Group campsites are also available for school outings, guide camps or special events, and can be booked through Metro Vancouver.

 Visit the Metro Vancouver website for more information on Tynehead Regional Park amenities and photos of the park.
 Please call or email Metro Vancouver at email@example.com or 604-520-6442 for questions or service requests specific to this park.